Procedures and Duties for 10:00 Servers

 - The book bearer, taking a cue from the crucifer, stands in front of the high altar presenting the book to the people.
 If there is a small cross, the cross bearer stands in front of the book bearer.

-- Torch bearers, taking their cue from the crucifer, gather at the nave alter.
+- Torch bearers, taking their cue from the crucifer, go to their torches.
 Mirroring each other, the torch bearers lift the torches from their stands and turn to the outside to face the back of the church.
-As the torch bearers wait for the crucifer, stand between the nave altar and the first pews facing the back of the church.
+As the torch bearers wait for the crucifer, stand between the first pews facing the back of the church.

 - If there is a choir